Shichao97/shopClient/README.md

 # ShopClient
-This is the client end of our YIBEE student second-hand goods trading website Enter the website here: http://54.144.36.138/
+This is the client end of our YIBEE student second-hand goods trading website.
+Enter the website here: http://54.144.36.138/

 ## Genernal Introduction and aim of the website